vilst3r/auto-dev-setup/README.md

 - Configure styling of vim gruvbox theme into setup
 - Configure iterm2 profile somehow...
 - Modify forks to be compatible with setup script & replace pip3 commands with git
+- Move themes, fonts and etc to disk instead?